 The 2008 Deferred Stock Unit Plan for Outside Directors (the "2008 Stock Unit Plan") was approved by the Governance and Nominating Committee and the Board of Directors on June 11, 2008, and was approved by the Company's shareholders on September 4, 2008.
 The 2008 Stock Unit Plan provides for the grant of deferred stock units to directors of the Company or its subsidiaries who are not employees of the Company or any of its subsidiaries.
 The Plan specifies that the Board of Directors may make grants of deferred stock units to outside directors in its sole discretion.
 The number of deferred stock units credited to an outside director's account pursuant to an award is determined by dividing the dollar amount of the award by the average current market value per share of the Company's Common Stock for the ten consecutive trading dates ending on the date the deferred stock units are granted to the outside director.
 The current market value generally is the closing sales price as reported on the New York Stock Exchange.
-If an outside director terminates service with the Company for reason other than death, deferred stock units will be paid to such outside director, in shares of Common Stock, in one lump sum on the six month anniversary date of the eutside director's deferred stock unit account will be paid to the outside director's beneficiary, in shares of Common Stock, in a lump sum within 90 days following the outside Director's death.
+If an outside director terminates service with the Company for reason other than death, deferred stock units will be paid to such outside director, in shares of Common Stock, in one lump sum on the six month anniversary date of the termination of service.
+If an outside director dies prior to the payment in full of all amounts due such outside director under the Plan, the balance of the outside director's deferred stock unit account will be paid to the outside director's beneficiary, in shares of Common Stock, in a lump sum within 90 days following the outside Director's death.
 The maximum number of shares of Common Stock that may be paid out under the Plan is 300,000.

 On September 4, 2008, deferred stock unit awards were approved as follows: (i) for the one-year period ending September 4, 2008, \$100,000 in value of deferred stock units for former directors Henry F. Frigon and Roger W. Hale and for Messrs.
 Bloch, Breeden, Gerard, Lauer, Lewis, Seip and Shaw, and \$16,667 in value of deferred stock units for Ms. Wood and (ii) for the one-year period beginning September 4, 2008, \$100,000 in value of deferred stock units for Ms. Wood and Messrs.
 Bennett, Bloch, Breeden, Gerard, Lauer, Lewis, Seip and Shaw.
-The grant date of these awards was October 1, 2008.
+The grant date of these awards was October 1,